-Finding a new job requires a large amount of time and dedication, we spend a lot of our time at work so securing a job carrying out important tasks that you enjoy alongside people that you like collaborating with at a salary that fits with your lifestyle is important.
-Then we must consider the commute, the hours, the benefits, the industry and prospects, the list goes on.
+Finding a new job requires a large amount of time and dedication as does writing a CV that stands out.
+We spend a lot of our time at work, so securing a job carrying out important tasks that you enjoy, alongside people that you like collaborating with at a salary that fits with your lifestyle is important.
+Then we must consider the commute, hours, benefits, industry and prospects, the list goes on.

 Does my CV tell the reader that I match the skills required in the job description?